Zero-sum constants related to the Jacobi symbol

-\begin{lem} Let $A=S(n)$, where $n$ is odd and squarefree.
-Let $S:(x_1,\ldots,x_l)$ be a sequence in $\Z_n$, such that for every prime divisor $p$ of $n$, at least two terms of $S$ are coprime to $p$.
-Suppose, at most one term of $S$ is a unit.
-Then, $S$ is an $A$-weighted zero-sum sequence. \end{lem}
+\begin{lem} Let $n$ be squarefree and $S=(x_1,\ldots,x_l)$ be a sequence in $\Z_n$.
+Suppose given any prime divisor $p$ of $n$, at least two terms of $S$ are coprime to $p$.
+If at most one term of $S$ is a unit, then $S$ is an $S(n)$-weighted zero-sum sequence. \end{lem}